How the PMP® Certification Helps Businesses Win Bigger Projects

 If you are a project manager wondering whether or not you should pursue the PMP® certification, explore the following benefits.

 More Challenging Projects

-When you’re trying to win new, complex, large-scale projects, your PMP certification can work in your favor.
+When you’re trying to win new, complex, large-scale projects, your PMP credential can work in your favor.
 Having your certification can be a compelling reason for clients to choose your project management services over the competition.
 Thus, earning a certification can increase your revenue and help you land high-dollar projects.

 In addition to increasing revenue for your company, you can increase your own personal earnings.
-Project managers with their PMP certifications can earn more based on your qualifications, skills, and professional experience.
+Project managers with PMP certifications can earn more based on your qualifications, skills, and professional experience.
 PMI estimates that once you have your PMP certification, your earning potential can be up to 20% higher than your non-certified peers.